Plan your trip

 Reviewed every 7 days · updated Jul 3, 2026

-Will a hurricane or a beach full of seaweed wreck your trip?
-Probably not, if you pick your timing and your coast.
-Both are seasonal and both are trackable, and neither should scare you off Mexico.
-Here is how to plan around them without paying peak-season prices for nothing.
+Will a hurricane or a beach buried in seaweed wreck your trip?
+Almost certainly not, if you pick your timing and your coast on purpose instead of by accident.
+Both problems are seasonal, both are trackable days or weeks ahead, and neither should scare you off Mexico.
+The mistake people make is treating “beach in Mexico” as one thing.
+Cancun in September and Puerto Vallarta in January are two completely different risk profiles.
+Here is how to plan around both without paying peak-season prices for weather you could have dodged.

 Hurricane season, honestly